2012 Honda CBR250RA Long Term Review (by owner)Review Last Updated: July 23, 2022

 I performed the break-in maintenance myself.
 The valve clearance check and adjustment procedure is a bit of a pain because the access to the valves is so limited and requires a lot of components to be removed or moved.
 The procedure is not technically difficult especially since the camshafts do not need to be removed in order to replace valve shims.
 Oil and filter changes are simple but require that the right side fairing panels (middle and lower) to be removed.
 It can be a little difficult to remove the middle fairing panel.

-The bike has been reliable over the years we've owned it.
+The bike has been reliable over the years that we've owned it.
 There have not been any failures, though the total km on the bike is quite low (we haven't insured it every year).
 Maintenance wise, I've changed the oil and filter multiple times, replaced the coolant and the brake fluid, checked and adjusted the valves, checked the air filter, checked the chassis and exhaust mounting bolts, cleaned and lubed the chain and checked the slack (only needed adjustment twice).
 The original battery had to be replaced in 2020.
-The bike still has the original tires (they're not worn out, and the rubber still feels pliable, but they've reached their end of life).
-I'm going to replace the tires early in the 2022 season with Michelin Road 5s, a sport touring tire.
+Up until recently the bike still had the original tires (they were not worn out, but they had reached their end of life).
+We mounted a set of Michelin Road 5s, a sport touring tire, at about 11,850 km.
+Everything else is still original.

 All in all, we really like our CBR250RA (ABS model); it’s not perfect, but no bike is I guess.
 It is well suited to smaller and newer riders, but many experienced riders will enjoy the riding experience too.
 My brother-in-law owned a 2011 Kawasaki Ninja 250 as his first bike, and he didn’t have any problems with it.
 I test rode his bike, but personally, I prefer the CBR250RA over the Ninja 250; I like the power characteristics of the Honda much better and found it more fun to ride.